Where royals came to unwind.

 Our tour teaches keiki an important part of Hawaiian history as they walk through the former vacation home of Hawaii’s royal family.
 We recommend a guided tour for K-12 levels and require that school organizers bring one chaperone for every 10 students.

-For tour prices and to make arrangements for your school field trip, please email Sunshine at sunshine@daughtersofhawaii.org or call (808) 731-3033.
+For tour prices and to make arrangements for your school field trip, please email tour@daughtersofhawaii.org or call (808) 595-6291.

 Accessibility

-Because the Palace was built in the nineteenth century, access may not be available for visitors who have difficulties climbing stairs.
+The Palace was built in the nineteenth century, therefore access may not be available for visitors who have difficulties climbing stairs.
 We are happy to make alternative arrangements for visitors who have difficulty climbing stairs.
-Please call (808) 731-3033 in advance to make arrangements.
+Please call (808) 595-6291 at least 48 hours prior to arrival to make arrangements.

 Facility Rental